Today’s health conscious society is obsessed with finding the next cure-all for the ailments that people face.

 Group 2 wrote about things that aggravated them, while Group 3 wrote about anything that had affected them, with no emphasis on if it was negative or positive.
 At the end of the 10-week study, the participants in Group 1 were more optimistic about their lives, had fewer visits to doctors and reported that they exercised more than the other groups.

-In another study, psychologists wanted to determine the effect of gratitude on people who were struggling with mental health.
+, psychologists wanted to determine the effect of gratitude on people who were struggling with mental health.
 A research study of college students who were seeking mental health help revealed something amazing.

 Baseline reporting before they began counseling revealed that they had a low level of mental health.
 Participants were divided into three groups.